timrundstrom/halsa-och-valbefinnande/README.md

 # Hälsa och välbefinnande
 Group project by a technology class at NTI-gymnasiet Södertälje (2019).

+OBS!
+The website is made for 100% fontsize on monitors and isn't responsive, if the site looks wrong then take a look at your image settings.

 # Author/s
 - **StefaK**
 - **timrundstrom**